Follow Us

 The hats are made with Drops Nepal yarn – an Aran weight yarn in a 35% alpaca and 65% wool mix.
 This mix works really well as it is really soft and non-itchy due to the alpaca content.
 I use 5 mm needles and the gauge is the pretty much exactly the same as the one given by Drops: 10 x 10 cm is 17 stitches and 22/23 rows.
 I start all my hats on circular needles (20 cm long) and when it starts to get too tight due to the decreasing I transfer the stitches to wooden double pointed needles.
 I prefer working with wooden ones as the stitches slip off the metal ones very easily and I found my hands were getting more tense from the effort of preventing this.
 You can make the hats on straight (two normal) needles as well and sew the sides together at the end, but the end result is not as neat.

-I taught myself to knit on circular needles and discovered just by doing that it is quite different from working on straight needles.
+I taught myself to knit on circular needles and discovered that it is quite different from working on straight needles.
 The reason for this is that you don’t turn your work, so you never work on the wrong side of the piece.
 This means that when working stocking/stockinette stitch you only do knit rows – never purl, and when you are making the rib section you are not alternating between starting a row with knit and purl, but always starting it with the same.

 The hats for toddlers are 7 inches/ 18 cm long and the circumference is around 18 inches /46 cm.
 The larger hat is 8 inches/ 20 cm long and the circumference is 19 inches/ 48 cm.
 As mentioned this is longer than the measurements I found online, but when I followed those measurements the hats were too short.
 The pattern is given below.
 Apart from the rib section the hat is only worked in stocking/stockinette stitch and the pattern is written out as if you are using circular needles.
 If you are working on straight needles you will need to purl every second row, which should be the row between the decreases.
 The Round numbers are given as if you are making a hat for a toddler where you would do 18 rows of stocking stitch – if you are making a hat for an older child (22 rows stocking stitch) you would need to add 4 to each row count.